Online Crime Scene Investigation Degree Education

 Salaries vary by location, experience, and education.
 A degree in crime scene investigation gives the graduate a competitive advantage when seeking employment.
 The U.S. Bureau of Labor Statistics reported that the mean annual salary for a forensic science technician was $50,310 in 2007.

-Back to TOP of Crime Scene Investigation Page
+Return to the top of Online Crime Scene Investigation Education Programs